tatowicz/DingoQuadruped/README.md

 - Added CAD files to lfs exported in .f3d format (fusion 360)
 - Added power PCB files in fusion360 format, re-draw and layout
+- Moved away from fork, since it doesn't support LFS